 Victoria Gold: Operational Update

-WHITEHORSE, July 30, 2023 - Victoria Gold Corp.
-(TSX-VGCX) ("Victoria" or the "Company") announces that as a result of wildfire activity in the area of the Eagle Gold mine, the operation has been partially evacuated.
+WHITEHORSE, Aug.
+01, 2023 - Victoria Gold Corp.
+(TSX-VGCX) ("Victoria" or the "Company") announces that its employees have begun re-mobilization to the Eagle Gold mine.
+On July 29, due to wildfire activity in the area of the Eagle Gold mine, the operation had been partially evacuated.

-Mr. John McConnell, President and CEO commented, "The safety of our employees is our highest priority.
-As a result of wildfire activity proximal to Eagle and in consultation with the Yukon Wildland Fire Management team, we made the precautionary decision to evacuate non-essential employees.
-A volunteer contingent of employees remains staged nearby the mine site to operate and maintain critical operational assets.
-We would like to thank the Yukon Wildland Fire Management for their assistance during this time and their continued efforts to manage and respond to wildfire activity in the territory."
+The East McQuesten fire is being actively managed by the Yukon Wildland Fire Management response team.
+Due to progress made in managing the fire in the vicinity of the Eagle Gold mine, the Company, in consultation with Wildland Fire Management, has determined that it is safe for employees to return to site.

-On the evening of July 29, a partial evacuation of the Eagle Gold mine commenced and was successfully and safely completed on July 30.
-Employees who have voluntarily remained on location will continue to run heap leach pumping activities.
-Mining and stacking operations have been suspended.
+Mr. John McConnell, President and CEO commented, "We would like to thank the firefighters on the ground who have made progress in recent days managing the East McQuesten fire.
+We will continue to monitor the situation with the safety of our employees as our highest priority."

 Qualified Person